As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 88. Swimming pools at seaside hotels are almost exclusively filled with salt water, even though they are still chlorinated and filtered.
 In addition to the health benefits of salt water, it is easier to keep pools maintained this way.

 89. Croatia’s ancient churches and cathedrals are some of the most impressive in Europe.
-Old Town in Zadar offers a number of Romanesque and pre-Romanesque structures built between the 9th and 12th centuries.
+Old Town in Zadar offers many Romanesque and pre-Romanesque structures built between the 9th and 12th centuries.

 90. Croatia has a somewhat unique suffrage law.
 Citizens may vote at the age of 18, but if you are 16 and employed, you may also cast your ballot.